-We currently have two open PhD positions!
+We currently have an open PhD position!

-One Position is related to the application of machine learning to target volume definition in radiation therapy.
+The position is related to the application of machine learning to target volume definition in radiation therapy.
 Here is the announcement!
 (PDF, 52 KB)

 Please contact Jan Unkelbach for further information or to apply.